codepath/android_guides/Unit-Testing-with-Robolectric.md

     ![Imgur](https://i.imgur.com/eTBMo82.png)

-  * Note: You can also run the tests on the command line using: `./gradlew testDebug`
+  * Note: You can also run the tests on the command line using: `./gradlew testDevDebug`

 ## Using Shadows